TABLE OF CONTENTS

 5. Hash Out a Business Plan

-- Target Audience– Who do you want to provide your tax preparation services to?
+- Target Audience: Who do you want to provide your tax preparation services to?
 Perform a target market analysis to identify your ideal consumer.
 Small businesses offer ongoing work but there are also individuals who require the services of an accountant.

 - Services Offered: Decide on the type and extent of services you will be offering and list them.
 Once the list is complete you will need to decide on pricing.
 Prices will vary depending on the clientele and the time it takes to provide each service.
 If you find that you are undecided about the prices you want to set, researching your competitors may be helpful.